White House overhaul of troubled US air traffic control system will cost 'lots of billions'

 One of the biggest challenges with a massive upgrade is that the FAA must keep the current system operating while developing a new system and then find a way to seamlessly switch over.
 That’s partly why the agency has pursued more gradual improvements in the past.

-The shortage of controllers and technical breakdowns came to the forefront in recent weeks when a radar system briefly failed at the Newark, New Jersey, airport, leading to a wave of flight cancellations and delays.
+The shortage of controllers and technical breakdowns came to the forefront in the last two weeks when a radar system briefly failed at the Newark, New Jersey, airport, leading to a wave of flight cancellations and delays.

 Without the planned upgrades, those breakdowns will be repeated around the nation, Duffy said.
 “Newark has been a prime example of what happens when this old equipment goes down,” he said.